|Nutrition Facts (per serving)|

 - 1/4 cup sugar (or more to taste)

-- 2-3 tbsp. toasted dry shredded coconut (see toasting instructions at end of recipe)
+- 2 to 3 tbsp. toasted dry shredded coconut (see toasting instructions at end of recipe)

-- Place carefully in the oven.
-Bake at 375 degrees for 30 - 35 minutes, or until pudding/cakes are set.
+Place carefully in the oven.
+Bake at 375 F for 30 to 35 minutes, or until pudding/cakes are set.
 A fork inserted into the center should come out clean.